Plain English Breakdown

 Who It Names or Affects

-- Low-income households receiving energy assistance in Connecticut
+- Low-income households receiving fuel aid

 Terms To Know

-- Deliverable fuel
+- Deliverable Fuel

 Limits and Unknowns